 By using visual project management tools you will be able to:

 1 – Review status at a glance.
 Whatever you have in mind – planning, execution or monitoring the project progress, you can check the current status quickly and without have to read any status reports.
 This eliminates the need to prepare them and saves the time otherwise used for meetings.

 2 – Better understand effort and scope.
 You can quickly check what the team currently doing, what will be taken on next, and check the overall amount of work left.
 Visualizing such information makes ir easy to evaluate progress and how the team is doing.

 3 – Manage workload easily.
 By using unified project management solutions for the whole company, you will be able to track resource allocation between several teams and projects and ensure the required resources are available for critical tasks to be executed on time.

 4 – See all changes live.
 If any of the project parts (scope, available resources, priorities, etc.) change this is immediately reflected in the visual project management tools.
-You do not have to go read adjusted documentation, but can see the changes, how they affect the project and continue working towards the goal.
+You do not have to go read adjusted documentation but can see the changes, and how they affect the project and continue working towards the goal.

 5 – Keep all information in one place.
 Visual project management is built on relaying information in the best possible way.
-Thus, visual project management tools like Teamhood, aim to be one stop shop for all your project data.
-Forget having to dig for a file in your computer, e-mail, sharepoint or anything else.
+Thus, visual project management tools like Teamhood, aim to be one-stop shop for all your project data.
+Forget having to dig for a file in your computer, e-mail, SharePoint, or anything else.
 All the information is stored and always accessible in one place.